A Duel at Carisbrooke Castle

 Although the Hampshire Telegraph — or to give it its full name, the Hampshire Telegraph and Sussex Chronicle; or, Portsmouth and Chichester Advertiser — did not pick up on the news of the duel that week, it did manage to report on another incident involving a military man:

-News was often slow to travel, and relative times of “seven days ago” (se’nnight) in newspaper reports could often end up meaning a date between seven and fourteen days previously, depending on the date on which the report was written or typeset and not necessarily the date it was published.
-So from the following report which appeared a couple of weeks after the duel, we might infer that Lieutenant Blundell, the wounded party in the duel, had succumbed to his injuries and died a couple of days after the event, on Sunday, July 18th, 1813.
+News was often slow to travel, and relative times of “seven days ago” (se’nnight) in newspaper reports could often end up meaning a date between seven and fourteen days previously, depending on the date on which the report was written, or typeset, and not necessarily from the date it was published.
+So from the following report which appeared a couple of weeks after the event, we might infer that Lieutenant Blundell, wounded in the duel, had succumbed to his injuries and died a couple of days after the event, on Sunday, July 18th, 1813.

 A report in the Morning Chronicle a couple of days before the Cambridge Chronicle report was a little more forthcoming in naming the several parties identified as being responsible for the “Wilful Murder” of Lieutenant Blundell.
 That those involved had absconded was also noted.

 The case was passed up to the Summer Assizes at Winchester, which ran from Tuesday, July 27th, to Saturday, July 31st, 1813.
-All the charged parties, except for Heming, Lieutenant Blundell’s second, offered themselves up for trial at the Assizes.
+All the charged parties, except for Heming, Lieutenant Blundell’s second, offered themselves up for trial.

 Or maybe the trial took place on the first day of the Assizes, Tuesday, July 27th, 1813, which would suggest the men had turned themselves in on the Friday before the Assizes started, July 23rd, 1813.